 As a private landlord, you pay income tax on your rental income plus any other income you get.
 The current income tax rates are:

 When you own a limited company, the company needs to pay corporation tax on its profits.
-The corporation tax rate is currently 19%, but things are changing in April 2023.
-The new rates will be:
+The corporation tax rates were updated in April 2023:

 It’s important to note that with a limited company you still need to pay tax on the money you earn from or take out of the company.
 How much depends on whether you take a salary, dividends, or a combination of the two.